 • Limit Digital Time

 The same goes for reading and online surfing.
 Right now, on my desk are ten books I want to read at the same time.
-There’s an equal number of tabs open on my desktop and other digital devices because I’m always busy connecting ideas and need to search and verify the information.
+There’s an equal number of tabs open on my desktop and other digital devices because I’m always busy connecting ideas and need to research and verify the information.
 This can be mentally exhausting.

 • Choose Online/Distance Learning